-A gTLD, or Generic Top-Level Domain is something that you’ll come across all the time when browsing the web.
+A Generic Top-Level Domain, or gTLD for short, is something you’ll come across all the time when browsing the web.
 The vast majority of websites are organised under gTLDs, so if you’re shopping for a shiny new domain name for your own website, it’s worth knowing more about your options.

 What is a domain name?

+Before we dive into the world of generic top-level domains, we will briefly run through what a domain actually is.
 A domain name is a chain of textual elements that’s used to identify and establish a website’s online location.
-A domain is your online identity, and deciding what yours should be is often one of the first decisions you will need to make when launching your business.
+Think of a domain as your online identity, and deciding what yours should be is often one of the first decisions you will need to make when launching your business.

-Domain names can be made up of numerous components, including two essential parts, the second-level domain, and the top-level domain.
+Domain names can be made up of numerous components, including two essential parts, the top-level domain, and the second-level domain.

-The top-level domain or TLD is the final section of a URL.
+The top-level domain, or TLD, is the final section of a URL.
 This can be a generic TLD like .com in our address above, or a country code TLD (ccTLD) such as .co.uk.
-A TLD always follows the final ‘.’ in any URL, and plays an important role.
+As a rule of thumb, a TLD always follows the final ‘.’ in any URL, and plays an important role.

 A TLD is part of what’s called a DNS hierarchy, which refers to the order in which the elements of a URL are arranged.
 A top-level domain is the final element of this DNS hierarchy, and it allows the DNS resolver to communicate with the TLD server in order to establish the IP address of the origin server.